rauschiccsk/orthodox-portal/docs/FULL_PROJECT_CONTEXT.md

 You have just loaded the FULL_PROJECT_CONTEXT for Monastier Online project.

-**Next steps:**
-1. Load additional files from GitHub (project_file_access.json, PROJECT_STATUS.md)
+**What to do:**
+1. ✅ You already have all the context you need from this document
-2. Respond to user with: **"✅ Projekt načítaný. Čo robíme?"**
+2. ✅ Respond to user with: **"✅ Projekt načítaný. Čo robíme?"**
-3. Wait for user's instruction on what to work on today
+3. ⏳ Wait for user's instruction on what to work on today
+4. 📋 Check "CURRENT PROJECT STATUS" section above for latest state
-4. Follow all rules in CRITICAL REMINDERS section above
+5. 🔥 Follow all rules in CRITICAL REMINDERS section

-5. Check PROJECT_STATUS.md for current state before any work
+**DO NOT:**
+- ❌ Try to load additional files from GitHub
+- ❌ Assume project structure without verification
+- ❌ Start working without user's explicit instruction

 **Remember:**
-- ALWAYS load GitHub files FIRST before any work
-- NEVER assume project structure
+- When user asks to create/modify code, verify current structure first by asking
 - ALWAYS commit + push after completing work
-- ALWAYS update session notes
+- ALWAYS update PROJECT_STATUS in this document if state changes significantly
-- Follow Git workflow and commit conventions
+- Follow Git workflow and commit conventions from this document

+**If you need to verify current files on GitHub:**
+Ask user: "Chcete, aby som si overil aktuálne súbory na GitHub?
+Aké súbory potrebujem načítať?"

 ---